nusademy/android-dev/README.md

 ## Local
 The following are the steps to run this application locally:
-1. Make sure that git, nodejs, npm, and posgreSQL are installed on your system.
+1. Make sure that git, and Android Studio are installed on your system.
 2. Clone this repository with the following command.
 ```bash
 git clone https://github.com/nusademy/android-dev.git